 - This polling data note looks at Americans’ challenges affording health care.

 Abortion and Other Reproductive Health Issues

-- This analysis looks at state laws affecting coverage for abortion services in Medicaid, Affordable Care Act (ACA) Marketplace plans, and other private insurance.
-This brief probes more deeply into the Hyde Amendment, which prohibits federal funds from being used to pay for abortion with limited exceptions.
+- This analysis looks at state laws affecting insurance coverage for abortion services in Medicaid, Affordable Care Act (ACA) Marketplace plans, and other private insurance.
+This brief examines the Hyde Amendment, which prohibits federal funds from being used to pay for abortion with limited exceptions.

-- This recent poll examines the public’s views on new Title X regulations, state laws prohibiting abortions after a “fetal heartbeat” is detected, Roe v.
-Wade, and other reproductive health policy issues.
+- This updated slideshow examine the public’s views on Roe v.
+Wade, state laws prohibiting abortions after a “fetal heartbeat” is detected, coverage for preventive services under the ACA, new Title X regulations, and other reproductive health policy issues.